CARCHEX vs. Endurance

 “I had a bad experience with Carchex,” reported Barry in South Carolina.
 “The mechanic was ready and was ready to go but they couldn’t do the work until they get approved.
 It took Carchex five weeks to get it checked and make an approval.”

-Also, as we mentioned before, many less-than-positive reviews cite a lack of transparency surrounding CARCHEX’s status as a broker, not a direct warranty provider.
+Also, many less-than-positive reviews cite a lack of transparency surrounding CARCHEX’s status as a broker, not a direct warranty provider.

 “On June 14th I bought the policy from Carchex and paid my first month amount.
 Next day when I came to know that they are only broker and my policy is been owned by someone else.
 I raised a cancellation request and from that day (15th June) till date, I have send 7 reminders and I just keep getting same reply as cancellation request will be raised and someone will contact you,” wrote Raghwendra in Illinois.
 (CARCHEX reported that it had canceled Raghwendra’s plan and provided a full refund a few days later.)